 Federal Work Study Program Information

 Funds received from the Federal Work-Study Program (FWS) are earned by working a part-time job.
-Receiving this award depends on when you apply for aid, your level of financial need, and availability of funding.
+Receiving this award depends on when you apply for aid, your level of financial need, and the availability of funding.
 If you have been awarded Federal Work-Study, you will be given the opportunity to seek employment on the university’s campus.
 Hopefully you will be able to secure a job related to your vocational goals, previous work experience, or special skills.
-At KSU, your pay rate will be based on your grade classification.
+At KYSU, your pay rate will be based on your grade classification.
 Recipients must meet the Satisfactory Academic Progress guidelines, be enrolled at least half-time and be a degree-seeking student to be eligible for Federal Work-Study.